intuit/AnimationEngine/README.md

     pod 'INTUAnimationEngine/SpringSolver'

-Note that installing INTUAnimationEngine using `pod INTUAnimationEngine` automatically includes the Spring Solver library as a dependency.
+Note that installing INTUAnimationEngine using `pod 'INTUAnimationEngine'` automatically includes the Spring Solver library as a dependency.

 ### Manually from GitHub